ilya-kozyrev/codelabs/beam-college-dataflow/codelab.md

 ```

 For each supported format GcsIO encapsulates transformations from source format to Beam Row and
-from Beam Row to destination format for writing results. e.g. `writeJson` or `readJson`.
+from Beam Row to destination format for writing results. e.g. `writeAvro` or `writeAvro`.
 That takes pipeline and Schema as argument.

 Next step: You will implement parquet files reading and writing and transformation this into the Beam Row.